Garden Hill First Nation

 Garden Hill is the second largest of three reserves of the Island Lake region of Manitoba.

 Garden Hill First Nations (Oji-Cree: ᑭᐢᑎᑲᐣᐘᒋᐣᐠ, Kistiganwacheeng), the reserve's First Nations community, is located in the northeast section of the Canadian province of Manitoba on the shore of Island Lake.

-Garden Hill had a population of 2,776 in the 2011 Canadian census.
+Garden Hill had a population of 3,054 in the 2021 Canadian census.
 The residents of Garden Hill speak Oji-Cree and English.
 It is only accessible by winter ice roads via St. Theresa Point and by air.
 Nearby on Island Lake are the communities of Wasagamack of the Wasagamack First Nation, St. Theresa Point of the St. Theresa Point First Nation, and the northern settlement of Island Lake.

 History

 In the early 1900s, there were no chiefs, but there were leaders called "headmen".
 They earned their status by establishing a reputation for generosity, service, wisdom, spirituality, courage, diplomacy, dignity, loyalty and personal magnetism.
 These leaders achieved status by influence, not by possession of wealth, but by the distribution of it.
 The shared generosity because of beliefs, values, traditions, and customs required by this behaviour.
 The chief with the longest time in the position was Henry Fiddler, who held the position of Chief for 22 years from 1931 to 1953.

 Garden Hill First Nations once belonged to the Island Lake band, who, on 13 August 1909, became a signatory of Treaty 5.
 In 1969, Island Lake split into four separate communities with their own separate administrations: Wasagamack, Red Sucker Lake, St. Theresa Point, and Garden Hill First Nations.
-Today, the four communities have a Tribal Council, called Island Lake Tribal Council, to collaborate on common interests.
+Today, the four communities have a tribal council, called Island Lake Tribal Council, to collaborate on common interests.

 Demographics

-The population of Garden Hill was 2,776 in the 2011 Canadian census an increase of 46.3% from 2006.
-In 2006 there were 1,898 residents.
-There were a total of 595 private dwellings.
-The population density was 33.7 per square kilometre on a land area of 82.48 square kilometres.
-The median age was 18.9.
+The population of Garden Hill was 3,054 in the 2021 Canadian census an increase of 17.3% from 2016.
+There were a total of 665 private dwellings.
+The population density was 36.8 per square kilometre on a land area of 83.05 square kilometres.
+The median age was 21.4.